The Beach Boys: Friends, 20/20, and Manson affair

 The Beach Boys were at their lowest popularity in the late 1960s, and their cultural standing was especially worsened by their public image, which remained incongruous with their peers' "heavier" music.
 At the end of 1967, Rolling Stone co-founder and editor Jann Wenner printed an influential article that denounced the Beach Boys as "just one prominent example of a group that has gotten hung up on trying to catch The Beatles.
 It's a pointless pursuit."
 The article had the effect of excluding the group among serious rock fans and such controversy followed them into the next year.
 Capitol continued to bill them as "America's Top Surfin' Group!" and expected Brian to write more beachgoing songs for the yearly summer markets.
 From 1968 onward, his songwriting output declined substantially, but the public narrative of "Brian as leader" continued.
 The group also stopped wearing their longtime striped-shirt stage uniforms in favor of matching white, polyester suits that resembled a Las Vegas show band's.

 After meeting Maharishi Mahesh Yogi at a UNICEF Variety Gala in Paris, Love and other high-profile celebrities such as the Beatles and Donovan traveled to Rishikesh, India, in February–March 1968.
 The following Beach Boys album, Friends, had songs influenced by the Transcendental Meditation the Maharishi taught.
-In support of Friends, Love arranged for the Beach Boys to tour with the Maharishi in the U.S. Starting on May 3, 1968, the tour lasted five shows and was canceled when the Maharishi withdrew to fulfill film contracts.
+In support of Friends, Love arranged for the Beach Boys to tour with the Maharishi in the US.
+Starting on May 3, 1968, the tour lasted five shows and was canceled when the Maharishi withdrew to fulfill film contracts.
 Because of disappointing audience numbers and the Maharishi's withdrawal, 24 tour dates were canceled at a cost estimated at $250,000.
 Friends, released on June 24, peaked at number 126 in the US.
-In August, Capitol issued a collection of Beach Boys backing tracks, Stack-o-Tracks.
+In August, Capitol issued an album of Beach Boys backing tracks, Stack-o-Tracks.
 It was the first Beach Boys LP that failed to chart in the US and UK.